ishjain/mmWave/HPC_Matlab.md

 ```

-Step-6: When running the same code many times (atmost 400), use a `wrapper.m` file.
-In this file we first get the environment variable `aID = getenv('SLURM_ARRAY_TASK_ID')`.
-Every run time it gives a different id.
+Step-6: When running the same code many times (atmost 400).
+In the main file "Simulation_Feb20.m", we first get the environment variable `aID = getenv('SLURM_ARRAY_TASK_ID')`.
+The aID is different for different parallel computations.
 So, you can use these id to seed the random generator and use them to name the output file.
 Note: `aID` is an array, so first convert to int for seed.
 ```
 sbatch --array=1-100 mybatch.sbatch
 ```
+This above command runs the main code on 100 parallel machines with `aID` ranging from 1 to 100.